The diverse Accommodated Cape Town to Nairobi Safari Highlights include:

-Facilities at our overnight lodge include a big swimming pool, a restaurant, internet, laundry services and a bar.
+Facilities at tonight's game lodge include a swimming pool, a restaurant, internet, laundry services and a bar.
 Accommodation is in twin share rooms with en-suite bathrooms.

 Departing from Windhoek we make our way out of Namibia and into western Botswana.
 From the border we drive into the Kalahari Desert, passing through the remote countryside of Botswana, dotted with rural villages and roaming livestock.

-Maun is well known as the gateway to the Okavango Delta, the world’s largest inland delta.
-The Okavango River has no outlet to the sea, emptying into the sands of the Kalahari Desert and irrigating some 15,000 km² of Botswana.
-We spend one night in Maun to prepare for our magical delta excursion.
+This afternoon we drive north-east to Maun, the gateway to the pristine Okavango Delta of Botswana.
+The Okavango River has no outlet to the sea, emptying into the sands of the Kalahari Desert and irrigating some 15,000 km² of land, forming the largest inland delta in the world.